RyanClementsHax/ryanclements.dev/README.md

 ## Linting

-- Run `yarn lint:all` to lint all of the files
+Run `yarn lint:all` to lint all of the files

 Run `yarn lint:js <files>` to lint the specified files via `eslint`

-Run `yarn lint:js:all` to lint all of the js/jsx/ts/tsx files
+Run `yarn lint:js` to lint all of the js/jsx/ts/tsx files

 Run `yarn lint:styles <files>` to lint the specified files fia `stylelint`